samsalgado/TEACHING_TECH/README.md

 - 👋 Hi, I’m @THEMERLINGROUP, Change agents optimizing archaic business systems with Blockchain technology.
 The Merlin Group is personally and professionally invested in the re-emergence of regenerative medicine and broadening access to these revolutionary therapies.
 - 👀 I’m interested in ...
-React Native DApp Creation, Chainlink, Stacks 2.0
+Bitcoin, Blockchain Engineering, React Native, React
 - 🌱 I’m currently learning ...
-Solidity, React Native, Rust, Clarity
+Rust, C++
-- 💞️ I’m looking to collaborate on ... building DecentMed: Looking for developers proficient in C++, Clarity; for the creation of our project.
+- 💞️ I’m looking to collaborate on ... building DecentMed: Looking for developers proficient in C++, React, React Native, and other blockchain engineering languages
 -

                                           -Languages Needed: Clarity, C++, React Native